artydev/mvu/README.md

 [![](https://data.jsdelivr.com/v1/package/gh/artydev/mvu/badge)](https://www.jsdelivr.com/package/gh/artydev/mvu)

-MVU tries to follows the Model View Update pattern.
+MVU tries to follow the Model View Update pattern.
 The idea is to make the view a function of the state only.

 MVU can be used directly in the browser, and don't use any external framework, it's plain vanilla Javascript.